 Before, during, or after a solo, you can use a vamp when you repeat the same chord or chord progression with progressive aspects.
 Any recurrent figure or pattern is referred to as a "vamp".

-As the song progresses, you may add more notes, harmonies, and interesting rhythms to make the vamp more captivating.
 The listener will be totally unprepared and unable to anticipate when things will shift as a consequence of a vamping.
 Nevertheless, a vamp may occur at any moment in a song—whether it's at the start or the finish.

 You'll see that the definitions of "vamping" in the dictionary are "fixing" and "improving."
 From this comes the expression "vamping till ready."